 - Victim Services Program Brochure

 - Arizona Crime Victims Rights / Los Derechos de Victimas de Crimen en Arizona

 - Safety Plan Worksheet / Plan de Seguridad

 If you intend to petition the Surprise City Court for a Protective Order or Injunction Prohibiting Harassment, Download a copy of the Protective Order / Injunction Petition Form.

 The Surprise City Court also provides additional information regarding their OP and Injunction processes.
 Visit the Surprse Cty Court’s website.

 The City of Surprise employs dedicated professionals to help victims of crime understand their rights.
-This video features Linda Melendez, Victim Advocate for Surprise Police Department, and former Victim Advocate Rita Coronado, discussing the role of a victim advocate.
+This video features some of the city’s Victim Advocates and describes the services they offer.

 The City Prosecutor’s Office Victim Services Program works diligently with the Surprise Police Department’s Victim Assistance Unit to provide a continuum of services to crime victims in the aftermath of their victimization. learn more about the services provided by SPD’s Victim Assistance Unit.